On 2 August 1876, the legendary Wild Bill Hickok was playing five card draw in a saloon in the town of Deadwood in the lawless Black Hills of Dakota.

-The most popular theory as to why it has become so known is the playing cards similarity to the family crest of Sir John Dalrymple, 1st Earl of Stair, who on 13 February 1692 ordered the MacDonald Clan put to the sword in what became known as the Massacre at Glencoe.
+The most popular theory why it is so known is because of the similarity the playing card has to the family crest of John Dalrymple, the 1st Earl of Stair, who on 13 February 1692 ordered that the MacDonald Clan be put to the sword in the notorious massacre at Glencoe.

 Cattle rustling thieves and unrepentant Jacobites deserved no better so their deaths, however gruesome, would not have been considered a curse by many.